boldare/boldare-tech/content/posts/2018-11-05_naming-sass-color-variables.md

 $dark: #010105;
 ```

-Above implementation is fine, but only in small projects where style guide contains only a few variations of colors.
+Above implementation is fine, but only in projects where style guide contains only a few variations of colors and style guide is defined since the beginning.
 What about rapidly growing projects with literally tons of color variants?
 We don't even know when things can turn into something like this: